therootcompany/go-gitver/README.md

 version           print version and exit
 --fail            exit with non-zero status code on failure --package <name>  will set the package name
+--outfile <name>  will replace `xversion.go` with the given file path
 ```

 ENVs